 As we manage a lot of DJs who live and breathe performance equipment, we thought we should sit down and put together an ultimate list of top-rated and highly respected DJ equipment currently available to buy.
 The Best DJ Equipment list, ever, per Storm DJs.

-The digital DJ equipment is generally split into 2 camps based upon chosen software, which is then driven by specific DJ controllers.
-Therefore we have split out our best digital DJ equipment list into Serato / Rekordbox, and Native Instruments Traktor Pro.
-Both of these solutions require the use of a separate laptop (we always recommend a Macbook for stability) on which to install the DJ software.
+The digital DJ equipment is generally split based upon chosen software, which is then driven by specific DJ controllers.
+All of these solutions require the use of a separate laptop (we always recommend a Macbook Pro for stability and portability) on which to install the DJ software.

 The best stand-alone digital solutions, and non-digital or analogue more traditional DJ equipment represents the 3rd section.